IamRaviTejaG/py-foaas-cli/README.md

 ```

 ***
-### If you like this Python implementation, please do consider giving :star: :star: stars to this repository and also to the original repository here (https://github.com/palash25/foaas-cli).
+### If you like this project, please :star: this repository.